Kamala Harris wants to end private health insurance, a new Democratic litmus test

 Under legislation proposed by Sanders, Americans covered by private insurance or government programs would instead get their care through a new version of Medicare with more generous benefits, including dental coverage, and no premiums or deductibles.

-Supporters of single-payer argue it's necessary to replace the entire system of financing health care system, which spends far more per patient than other developed nations, in order to achieve maximum coverage and deliver the most cost-efficient care.
+Supporters of single-payer argue it's necessary to replace the entire system of financing health care, which spends far more per patient than other developed nations, in order to achieve maximum coverage and deliver the most cost-efficient care.

 The Sanders' bill is co-sponsored by Harris along with other presidential contenders or potential candidates Elizabeth Warren, D-Mass., Kirsten Gillibrand, D-N.Y. .and Cory Booker, D-N.J., among others.